vt6/vt6/spec/draft/core0.md

 # `vt6/core0` - Fundamental protocols and interface contracts

 The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED",  "MAY", and "OPTIONAL" in this document are to be interpreted as described in [RFC 2119](https://tools.ietf.org/html/rfc2119).
-All content is normative, except for paragraphs starting with the keyword *Rationale* and sections whose heading starts with the word *Example*.

 Refer to this document using the identifier `vt6/core0` or using its canonical URL, <https://vt6.io/std/draft/core0>.